from __future__ import annotations

 from phenotypic import GridImage

-enh_matrix = image.enh_gray[:]
+enh_matrix = image.detect_mat[:]

-objmask = self._thresholding(enh_matrix)
+objmask = self._thresholding(enh_matrix, nrows=nrows, ncols=ncols)

 if self.remove_noise:

-objmask = morphology.binary_opening(
+objmask = morphology.opening(

-objmask, morphology.diamond(radius=self.footprint_radius)
+objmask, footprint=morphology.diamond(radius=self.noise_radius)

 )